Previously known as Claritas, the Investment Foundations Program by CFA Institute was paused in December 2021 for a

 Exam fees & costs

 The CFA Investment Foundations Certificate is online and costs US$ 350, including the curriculum.
 This includes six courses and final assessment, which are required to earn program-level certification.

 Although there is a limited range of third party study materials, using the curriculum itself is sufficient to pass the exam.
-If you didn’t pass the final exam, the cost to retake is $270, which you can only retake twice.
+If you didn’t pass the final exam, you can only retake the exam twice.

 If it is suitable for you and fits your career objectives, it is an unbelievably good value-for-money course to complete to boost your CV.
 All you need is an internet connection to register and start studying now!

 As it is an online-only program, candidates can sit for the Investment Foundations exams throughout the year.